 Manufacturability assessment offers the opportunity to evaluate the technical viability of a drug candidate at the industrial scale and functions as a bridge between discovery and process development stage.
-Creative Biolabs is able to evaluate key manufacturability parameters, including productivity and process yield, chemical stability, PTMs, physical stability, aggregation, electrostatic properties, and formulability (including viscosity, solubility at high concentration, and accelerated stability) through our CreDA™ platform, and the comprehensive assessment results can effectively guide the customer to select the most appropriate candidate for process development.
+Creative Biolabs is able to evaluate key manufacturability parameters, including productivity and process yield, chemical stability, PTMs, physical stability, aggregation, electrostatic properties, and formulability through our virtual prediction platform and experimental manufacturability testing platform.
+Pilot studies conducted by our labs have suggested that these results can effectively guide the customer to the most appropriate candidate for process development.
 Meanwhile, we have also developed a variety of assays to improve the developability condition of potential drugs or protein therapeutics.